bitextor/bitextor/docs/README.md

 LANG1SentenceSplitter: /home/user/bitextor/preprocess/moses/ems/support/split-sentences.perl -q -b -l en
 LANG2SentenceSplitter: /home/user/bitextor/preprocess/moses/ems/support/split-sentences.perl -q -b -l fr
 ```
-* `bitextor`: Directory where Bitextor is installed (the repository or tarball downloaded and compiled); if it is not specified it is assumed that it is the director where the script `bitextor.sh` is
+* `bitextor`: Directory where Bitextor is installed (the repository or tarball downloaded and compiled)
 * `permanentDir` and `transientDir`: Folders used during processing: `permanentDir` will contain the results of crawling, i.e. the parallel corpus built and the WARC files obtained through crawling; `transientDir` will contain the rest of files generated during processing
 * `lang1` and `lang2`: Languages for which parallel data is crawled; note that if MT is used in the pipeline (either for alignment or evaluation) the translation direction used will be lang1 -> lang2
 * `LANG1Tokenizer` and `LANG2Tokenizer`: scripts for word-tokenization both for `lang1` and `lang2`.
 These scripts must read from the standard input and write to the standard output.
 If no tokenizer is set the one provided by the [Moses](https://github.com/moses-smt/mosesdecoder/blob/master/scripts/ems/support/split-sentences.perl) toolkit is used.